sourcenetwork/defradb/docs/website/references/cli/defradb_client_purge.md

-## defradb purge
+## defradb client purge

-Delete all persisted DefraDB data
+Delete all persisted data and restart

 ### Synopsis

-Delete all persisted DefraDB data.
+Delete all persisted data and restart.
-WARNING this operation will delete all data and cannot be reversed.
+WARNING this operation cannot be reversed.

 ```
-defradb purge [flags]
+defradb client purge [flags]
 ```

 ### Options